junxit/us-congress-code/title-33/chapter-17/sec-883i.md

 ### References in Text

 Herein, referred to in text, means act Aug.
 6, 1947, ch.
 504, 61 Stat.
-787, as amended, which is classified generally to this subchapter (§ 883a et seq.).
+787, which is classified generally to this subchapter (§ 883a et seq.).
 For complete classification of this Act to the Code, see Tables.